ISIS spokesman killed in Aleppo

 In June 2014, al-Adnani was the first to declare a "caliphate" for parts of Syria and Iraq, indicating ISIS' aim of not just being a terrorist group but a governing entity.

-He also said ISIS supporters in the West had a religious duty to launch lone-wolf attacks.
+He said ISIS supporters in the West had a religious duty to launch lone-wolf attacks.
 Analysts have said that was a game changer and may have inspired attacks in North America, Europe and Australia.

+"He was the mouthpiece of ISIS.
+He said things like, 'If you can't shoot them, then stab them, and if you can't stab them, then crush their heads with rocks.
+If you can't do that then drive your cars, your vehicles, to kill them," Robertson said.

+"He absolutely tried to maximize every opportunity to instill fear in Syria and Iraq and the international community and send fighters overseas to attack," Robertson said.

 Prior to his death, the US State Department announced a reward of up to $5 million for information leading to al-Adnani, a "specially designated global terrorist."